BenayounP/AndroidMovieDataBase/documentation/technical/TechnicalPresentation.md

 ## Disclaimer
 I recommend you to try the app or at least to read the [Quick User Manual](../manual/QuickUserManual.md) before reading this documentation!

-## From user Journey to Implementation
+## From user journey to implementation
 The application is basically doing this:
 * Fetch data from TMDB API
 * Save data in a cache